RyanLua/Satchel/docs/index.md

     ---

-    Made for computers, phone, tablet, console, and VR.
-Responsive design allows Satchel to adapt to any device
+    Compatible with computers, phones, tablets, consoles, and VR.
+Input-based UI allows the UI to adapt to input rather than device in real time.

     [:material-arrow-right: Platforms](platforms.md)